crstjames/thelastcentaur/README.md

 ### Known Issues

 - **Authentication Persistence**: This issue has been fixed by implementing a persistent secret key that is stored in `auth_secret.json`.
 If you encounter authentication issues after a server restart, make sure this file exists and has not been corrupted.
-- **Port Conflicts**: If you see "Address already in use" errors, check for existing processes using port 8000 with `lsof -i :8000` and terminate them if needed.
+- **Port Conflicts**: The application now automatically detects if port 8000 is in use and will find an available port in the range 8000-8100.
+If you see a message like "Port 8000 is in use.
+Using port 8001 instead", simply use the new port in your browser or API calls.
+You can also manually check for processes using port 8000 with `lsof -i :8000` and terminate them if needed.
+- **Database Connection**: If you see an error like `database "thelastcentaur" does not exist`, the application will now attempt to create the database automatically.
+Make sure PostgreSQL is running and that the user specified in your `.env` file has permission to create databases.
+If you still encounter issues, you can manually create the database with `createdb thelastcentaur`.

 ## Game Commands